Kite (novel)

-Kite is a young adult novel about red kites by Melvin Burgess.
-It contains 15 chapters and was first published in 1997.
+Kite is a 1997 young adult novel about red kites written by British author Melvin Burgess and illustrated by Ken Brown.
+It contains 15 chapters.

+Plot summary

 When Taylor Mase steals a red kite egg, he is not expecting it to hatch out — but it does.
 Taylor feels an urge to protect the fragile baby bird, which faces many hazards, including Taylor's own father, a gamekeeper.